jackoc1/draughts_bot/README.md

 A package which contains different draughts_bots designed to be usable in any draughts game so long as game state is
 converted to a readable form by the bot.

-For now just contains an alpha-beta minimax bot although more can be added.
+For now just contains a random choice bot and an alpha-beta minimax bot although more can be added.

 # Usage
 play_draughts.py takes three mandatory command line arguments.